 When Lucy is not in the clinic you can find her over the stables looking after over 30 horses.
 Lucy is a show jumper and eventer.
 She has won many prestigious awards through her horse riding career to include her win at

 Blue Chip Championship.

 Working with horses for the majority of her life has given her a keen eye for assessing gait patterns and lameness.
-You can find Lucy working at the clinic on Tuesdays.
+You can find Lucy working at the clinic on Thursday evenings.